mspnp/aks-baseline-regulated/docs/deploy/14-cleanup.md

 ## Steps

+1. Delete flow logs

+   The `networkWatcherRG` resource group is where flow log definitions were created for this reference implementation.
+All of the flow logs that were created were prefixed with `fl` and were followed by a GUID, targeting a virtual network either in the hub or spokes resource group.

 1. Delete the resource groups as a way to delete all contained Azure resources.

    > To delete all Azure resources associated with this reference implementation, you'll need to delete the three resource groups created.